KaishuoWang/eMentalHealth/spelling-check/README.md

 This folder contains all files for spelling check.

+The function of the spell checker is to recognize and correct the text entered by the user.

 * spelling_check.ipynb:
 	* Methods: NLTK, TextBlob, Autocorrect, Pyspellchecker
 	* Use the above 4 methods to complete the spelling check task.